 One program created under the CARES Act is a Small Business Administration (SBA) loan program known as the Paycheck Protection Program (PPP).
-SBA PPP loans will provide low-interest loans, with a possibility for loan forgiveness, to small businesses affected by the COVID-19 outbreak.
+SBA PPP loans will provide low-interest loans, with a possibility for loan forgiveness, to small businesses affected by COVID-19.
 Keep reading to learn more about how the PPP works, what businesses are eligible, and how to apply.

 What is the CARES Act?

-The CARES Act provides approximately $2 trillion in support for individuals and businesses affected by the COVID-19 outbreak.
+The CARES Act provides approximately $2 trillion in support for individuals and businesses affected by COVID-19.
 One of the ways it provides support to small businesses is through two Small Business Administration (SBA) programs: